humburg/quant-getting-started/_posts/2019-07-08-quant_vs_qual.md

 ---
-title: Quantitative vs Qualitative methods
+title: Quantitative vs Qualitative Research Methods
 ---

 What research questions are well suited to quantitative analysis and when may